-The Citizens' Assembly consists of 160 people who are randomly selected from all people over the age of 16 with their primary residence in Germany.
-The random selection follows a multi-stage procedure.
-The aim is to achieve a balanced participation with regard to the criteria of age, gender, regional origin, municipality size and educational background.
-In addition, the proportion of vegetarians or vegans in the population should be reflected in the assembly.
+The Citizens' Assembly, which was drawn on 21 July 2023, will consist of 160 people selected at random from all people over the age of 16 with their primary residence in Germany.
+The random selection followed a multi-stage procedure.
+The aim was to achieve a balanced participation with regard to the criteria of age, gender, regional origin, municipality size and educational background.
+In addition, the proportion of vegetarians or vegans in the population is reflected in the assembly.
 Participants receive an expense allowance of 100 euros per meeting day in presence and 50 euros per online meeting.

 The deliberations of the Citizens' Assembly are led by neutral facilitators who ensure a balanced participation of the participants.
 The assembly is supported by experts from academia and practice in order to convey the necessary knowledge and provide well-founded professional guidance.
 The aim is to provide as comprehensive and objective an overview as possible of the status and breadth of the discussion on the respective issue.
 Individual positions are presented and classified as such.

 Scientific Advisory Board

 A Scientific Advisory Board was formed for the Citizens' Assembly.
 The Board consists of eleven scientists from recognised universities and research institutions.
 They were nominated by all parliamentary groups via the Citizens' Assembly Rapporteur Group of the Bundestag Council of Elders.